juliehong5932/ETL-Project/README.md

 ## Enrollment in schools by Race/Ethnicity
 Comparing the difference between race/ethnicity enrolled between grade levels from prekindergarden through twelvth grade through out multiple years 1999 to 2017.

+## Graduation Rate Comparison by Race/Ethnicity and Other Situation
+Graduation rate data is used to compare the graduation rate by ethnicity and the with visualization, it is noted that American Indian/Alaska Native, Hispanic, Black had lower rate than Average of US while Asian, White had higher graudation rates in most of the states.
+Also, Economic disadvantages, Limited English proficiency, Disability seem to affect students' graduation rate.